caolan/async/README.md

 * length() - a function returning the number of items waiting to be processed.
 * concurrency - an integer for determining how many worker functions should be run in parallel.
-This property can be changed after a queue is created to alter the concurrency on-the-fly.
+This property can be altered on-the-fly with setConcurrency() after a queue is created.
 * push(task, [callback]) - add a new task to the queue, the callback is called once the worker has finished processing the task. instead of a single task, an array of tasks can be submitted. the respective callback is used for every task in the list.